Where To Go Peach Picking near NYC

 Approximately 35 minutes by car from Midtown Manhattan

 Demarest is the closest farm for peach picking near NYC.
-Just across the Hudson River, this popular farm offers 12 varieties of peaches, many of which are available now, and is open to the public on weekends.
-Admission is $5 per person.
-Timed-entry reservations are required and must be booked online.
-There is also a $15 flat fee for the bag to hold the peaches you pick.
+Just across the Hudson River, this popular farm offers 12 varieties of peaches, many of which are available now.
+Admission is $5 per person and includes free parking.
+There is also a $18 flat fee for the bag to hold the peaches you pick.
+Peach-picking dates are released on the website a week ahead of time; timed-entry reservations are required and must be booked online

 10. Eastmont Orchards – Colts Neck